 A biotechnology stock is currently trading at $12, and the company is releasing the results of a drug test tomorrow.
 An analyst tells you that if the test was successful, the stock should rise to $20; otherwise, it will fall to $8.

-If the stock is perfectly priced according to its future expected value, what is the probability that the drug test will be announced as successful as implied by the analyst?
+If the current stock price is equal to its future expected value, what is the probability that the drug test will be announced as successful as implied by the analyst?

-Over time, you have found that a certain asset seems to follow a Markov model in which it will increase or decrease minute-to-minute according to the model above.
-For example, if its value increases one minute, it is 80% likely to increase again in the next minute.
-In the long run, in what percentage of minutes does the stock increase?
+Over time, you have found that the price of a certain asset seems to follow a Markov model in which it will increase or decrease minute-to-minute according to the model above.
+For example, if its price increases one minute, it is 80% likely to increase again in the next minute.
+In the long run, in what portion of all minutes does the stock price increase?

-Hint: If it increases with probability \(p,\) it decreases with probability \(1-p.\) What value of \(p\) would provide a steady state in this chain?
+Hint: If it increases with probability it decreases with probability What value of would provide a steady state in this chain?

-If this transaction succeeds with probability 99%, about how many times can this arbitrage be executed before the probability of at least one failure exceeds 50%?
+If this transaction succeeds with probability 99%, about how many times can this transaction be executed before the probability of at least one failure exceeds 50%?